Making Probate Easier: The Benefits of Working with a Professional Probate Real Estate Agent

 If you have not already spoken with a probate attorney your realtor will be able to put you in touch with an experienced probate attorney who can answer all of your legal questions.

 In North Carolina, it is not required that you work with a probate attorney but for complex estates, it is highly advised that you do so.
+If you feel you want to try filing probate without an attorney read the article: How to file probate in North Carolina without a lawyer.

 Other than working with real estate agents and a probate attorney your may also need to work with: